AprilRobotics/apriltag_ros/README.md

 Below is a visualization of the tag size (red arrow) to be specified for the most common tag classes:
 ![Tag Size Guide](./apriltag_ros/docs/tag_size_guide.svg)

+## Tags Parameter Setup

+The `config/tags.yaml` file defines the standalone tags and tag bundles that should be looked for in the input image.
+Rogue tags (i.e., those that are not defined in `config/tags.yaml`) will be ignored. **IMPORTANT**:

+- No tag ID should appear twice with different sizes (this creates ambiguity in the detection).
+- No tag ID should appear twice in the image (this creates ambiguity in the detection).
+- It is fine for a tag with the same ID to be listed both in `standalone_tags` and in `tag_bundles`, as long as it has the same size.

+Furthermore, make sure that you print your tags surrounded by at least a 1-bit wide white border.
+The core AprilTag 2 algorithm samples this surrounding white border for creating a light model over the tag surface so do not, e.g., cut or print the tags out flush with their black border.

+The `tag_bundles` are filled out with the relative poses of the constituent tags to the bundle origin.
+Sometimes you may know these transforms (e.g., you print the bundle on a single sheet of paper where you lay out the tags in a known fashion).
+When you do not know these relative poses (e.g., you stick individual tags roughly on the floor/wall), perform a calibration to easily determine them.

 ## Nodes

 1. **apriltag_ros**